 • are aware of the suicide risk factors

 Knowing the risk factors, triggers and indicators of suicide is important when assessing the safety of tamariki and rangatahi.
+This knowledge also supports the development of plans that address the issues and support oranga.

 Towards Wellbeing resources | Clinical Advisory Services Aotearoa (CASA)